Cyclic proof theory of generalised inductive definitions: Cyclic proofs for the theory of generalised inductive definitions

-\begin{definition} [Progressing and cyclic proofs] A \emph{progressing proof} (also called \emph{trace proof}) is a coderivation $\der$ for which each infinite branch has a progressing trace.
-We write $\cmuPA$ for the class of cyclic progressing proofs and $\cmuPA \vDash \phi$ if there is a cyclic progressing proof of $\phi$ (see~\Cref{def:preproofs}). \end{definition}
+\begin{defi} [Progressing and cyclic proofs] A \emph{progressing proof} (also called \emph{trace proof}) is a coderivation $\der$ for which each infinite branch has a progressing trace.
+We write $\cmuPA$ for the class of cyclic progressing proofs and $\cmuPA \vDash \phi$ if there is a cyclic progressing proof of $\phi$ (see~\autoref{def:preproofs}). \end{defi}

 Henceforth, we may mark two rule steps by a special symbol (e.g., $\bullet$ or $\star$) in a cyclic coderivation to indicate roots of identical sub-coderivations.